-The RoboDK plug-in for Rhino allows you to combine Rhino’s parametric modeling with RoboDK for robot simulation and offline programming.
+The RoboDK add-in for Rhino allows you to combine Rhino’s parametric modeling with RoboDK for robot simulation and offline programming.

-With the RoboDK plug-in for Rhino you can easily load 3D models created in Rhino to RoboDK.
+With the RoboDK add-in for Rhino you can easily load 3D models created in Rhino to RoboDK.
 This plug-in allows you to program more than 30 different robot manufacturers and 300 robots directly from Rhino.

 Robot programs can be generated directly from a group of curves, points, or CAM programs (such as APT files or G-code files).
 Robots can be easily programmed as 5-axis machines for a wide variety of manufacturing applications such as drilling, welding, trimming, 3D printing or robot machining.
 More information available in the robot machining section.

 The robot post processors section shows a list of the robot brands and controllers supported.
 It is also possible to modify or create new post processors to customize program generation.

 The RoboDK plug-in for Rhino works for Rhino 5 and Rhino 6.
 The RoboDK Rhino plug-in is free, however, certain options in RoboDK require purchasing a license.

 Follow these steps to install the RoboDK plug-in for Rhino:

 2. Download and install RoboDK.
 The Rhino installer files will be available in C:/RoboDK/Other/Plugin-Rhino/.